The Linear Point Standard Ruler with DESI DR1 and DR2 Data: Introduction

 In what follows, we distinguish between two distinct ways of using the linear point.
 The first is close to the original \cite{anselmi2016_lp, anselmi2017_sdss, anselmi2018_validation, anselmi2019_distance_inference, anselmi2023_cosmological_forecasts, odwyer2020}: to provide an estimate of the distance scale in as cosmology-independent a way as possible.
-This means that no cosmology-dependent template shapes are used when estimating the peak and dip scales in the two-point correlation function measured in the {\em pre}-reconstructed field, and the only correction for nonlinear effects is to multiply the raw $s_{\rm LP}$ estimate by a cosmology- and redshift-independent factor of 1.005 as done in \cite{anselmi2017_sdss, anselmi2018_validation, anselmi2019_distance_inference}.
+This means that no cosmology-dependent template shapes are used when estimating the peak and dip scales in the two-point correlation function measured in the {\em pre}-reconstructed field, and the only correction for non-linear effects is to multiply the raw $s_{\rm LP}$ estimate by a cosmology- and redshift-independent factor of 1.005 as done in \cite{anselmi2017_sdss, anselmi2018_validation, anselmi2019_distance_inference}.
+We show that this mode leaves a residual offset relative to template-based BAO measurements, large enough to matter at the precision dictated by DESI.
 The second is to use the linear point as an alternative to template-based estimates of the distance scale for providing constraints that are complementary to standard BAO analyses.
-In this case, we compromise on the strict cosmology-independence ideal -- in this case, not only is the factor 1.005 allowed to be cosmology and redshift dependent, but estimating the linear point in the {\em post}-reconstructed field is potentially useful and interesting.
+In this mode we relax the strict cosmology-independence ideal: the 1.005 factor is allowed to become cosmology- and redshift-dependent, and estimating the linear point in the {\em post}-reconstructed field becomes useful.
+We show that this does recover agreement with BAO, but at the cost of the model-independence that motivated the first.
+To compare the linear point against BAO, we introduce a dimensionless parameter \qisolp, analogous to the isotropic BAO dilation parameter \qisobao\ and defined as the ratio of the fiducial (theoretical) linear point to its measured value.
+This ratio is our primary basis for comparison in this work.